 - The high silica content of teak wood make it uniquely non-skid, even when wet.
 It maintains its unique properties even under the worst effects of the sun and rain.

 - Teak decks are good insulators and are comfortable to walk on barefoot, even under the hottest tropical sun.

 - Let’s not forget the luxurious look of teak.
 Golden brown colored, straight grain teak will remain attractive for years, and if properly maintained, it will last for a lifetime.

 - The natural properties of teak make it the only real choice for use in boat-building.
 Many alternatives have been tested, other woods and synthetics, but only naturally grown teak is able to maintain its beauty and durability for the long term.

-Teak Facts – Not all teak is equal to old-growth Burmese Teak.
-There are different grades of teak available on the market, such as South American plantation teak and Indonesian plantation teak.
+Teak Facts – Not all teak is equal to old-growth teak.
+There are different grades of teak available on the market, such as South American and Indonesian plantation teak.
 These have inferior qualities to old-growth teak, as they are grown fast and harvested young.
 They have a lower oil and silica content that make them vulnerable to rot and termites, and their teak planks tend to crack and warp.
-Plantation grown teak is suitable for some applications, but only old-growth teak can withstand the test of time.
+Fast-grown teak is suitable for some applications, but only old-growth teak can withstand the test of time.
 When choosing a supplier, carefully check what type of teak they provide.
-The price difference between old-growth teak and plantation grown teak make it tempting to use the cheaper alternative, but it will compromise the quality of the final product.
-Plantation grown teak does have its uses, we recommend it for mass-production residential outdoor furniture, indoor flooring and paneling, and other residential uses.
+The price difference between old-growth teak and fast grown teak make it tempting to use the cheaper alternative, but it will compromise the quality of the final product.
+Fast grown teak does have its uses, we recommend it for mass-produced residential outdoor furniture, indoor flooring and paneling, and other residential uses.